In 1976 I had my music gap year. I was seven years old. I had been buying records since I was four.

 The album isn’t completely devoid of merit.
 It contains a reasonable attempt at David Bowie’s Space Oddity and the emerging worlds of 70s soul and disco are catered for by competent covers of George McCrae’s I Ain’t Lying and The Trammps’ Hold Back the Night.

 Soul, disco and funk are genres that Top of the Pops always did surprisingly well.
 I say surprisingly, as those genres at the time often featured exuberant horn parts or lush orchestrations.
 Considering the time constraints caused by the need to get the albums into the shops as quickly as possible, that they were replicated with such care and attention is remarkable.
-Also, these are genres, I think, where the songs themselves are the stars and where cover versions are fairly common anyway.
-The guy singing I Ain’t Lying doesn’t sound much like George McCrae, but the recording sounds more like a good interpretation rather than a bad impersonation.
+Also, these are genres where cover versions are fairly common anyway.
+The guy singing I Ain’t Lying doesn’t sound that much like George McCrae, but the recording sounds more like a good interpretation rather than a bad impersonation.
 Top of the Pops struggled when the song and the original artist were more inseparable.
 Space Oddity isn’t bad, but many of the Bowie songs Top of the Pops covered over the years were often sung in an over-the-top cockney accent and they sound like pastiches, as though the singer was just taking the piss.
-Covers of punk songs later in the decade generally didn’t work at all.
+Covers of punk songs later in the decade usually didn’t work at all.

 It was punk that got my antennae buzzing in 1977, but the key song that got me started buying records again was not an angry punk anthem, it was a trashy piece of eurodisco, namely Ma Baker by Boney M. With its “Freeze, I’m Ma Baker, put your hands in the air” start and the “FBI’s most wanted woman” middle section, I thought it was an action-packed humdinger of a song.